mmauspicious/ResNet-50_VGG16_VGG19/README.md

 - Malachite: Malachite is a green mineral composed of copper carbonate hydroxide.
 It is renowned for its striking banded patterns and the spectrum of green hues—from light to nearly black.
 Typically, malachite forms as stalactite-like or botryoidal structures on the surfaces of underground cavities, resembling calcite deposits found in caves.
 Although it rarely occurs in crystalline form, when present, its crystals are generally needle-shaped or flat, exhibiting an opaque, light-green appearance with a vitreous to adamantine luster.
 - Pyrite: Pyrite, an iron sulfide mineral, is easily recognizable by its metallic luster and high specific gravity.
 It commonly exhibits brassy yellow or yellowish-gray tones.
 As one of nature’s most abundant minerals, pyrite displays considerable variation in shape—a direct result of differing environmental conditions and crystal growth processes during its formation.

+Over the years, researchers have deepened neural network architectures by adding more layers to tackle complex tasks and enhance performance.
+However, this increased depth often complicates training and can lead to reduced accuracy, largely due to the vanishing gradient problem.
+ResNet (Residual Network) addresses these issues by introducing skip connections—also known as residual connections.
+These connections provide shortcut paths that bypass one or more layers, allowing gradients to flow more effectively during training.

-The ResNet-50 architecture is inspired by [Artificial Intelligence course - School of Mechanical Engineering - Tehran University - 2022]
+The ResNet-50 architecture is inspired by [AI - School of Mechanical Engineering - Tehran University - 2022]

+Transfer learning is a highly efficient approach in deep learning that leverages models pre-trained on extensive datasets.
+By reusing these learned weights, you can quickly develop a custom model tailored to your specific task without starting from scratch.
+The VGG network, for instance, is available in two primary architectures—VGG‑16 and VGG‑19.
+Initially, the VGG‑16 model was introduced, and later, the VGG‑19 model emerged as a refined version with minor architectural modifications.

 [1] https://www.kaggle.com/datasets/asiedubrempong/minerals-identification-dataset.